gordonkoehn/docker-on-retreat/docs/index.md

 docker build .
 ```

-What just happend?
+What just happened?
 This command refers to the Docker Engine, the Runtime engine of this particular containerization technology.
 This command be default looks in the current directory for the container _Manifest_, for Dockers the _Dockerfile_.
 It contains all the instructions to make the image.
 The above command did just that.
 It build the image given the instructions in the manifest.
 So where is the image ?
 We'll it's not a file you see.
 But you can check for it with:

 ```
 docker image list
 ```

-Let's properly name out container now.
+Let's properly name our container now.
 But before take care if you have..
 <details>
 <summary>If using an Apple M chip (newer Macs)</summary>